Bulgarians: History

-Although contemporary Bulgaria is a young nation state, its traces go back to The First Bulgarian Empire which was founded in 681 as a Slav-Bulgar state.
+Although modern Bulgaria is a young nation state, Bulgaria was founded in 681 as a Slav-Bulgar state.
 After the adoption of Orthodox Christianity in 864 it became one of the cultural centres of Slavic Europe.
 Its leading cultural position was consolidated with the invention of the Cyrillic script in its capital Preslav at the eve of the 10th century.
 The development of Old Church Slavonic literacy in the country during the 10th century, had the effect of preventing the assimilation of the South Slavs into neighbouring cultures.
 Also, it stimulated the development of a Bulgarian national identity, that was far from modern nationalism but it helped Bulgaria to survive as a distinct entity through the centuries.
 A symbiosis was carried out between the numerically weak Bulgars and the numerous Slavic tribes in that broad area from the Danube to the north, to the Aegean Sea to the south, and from the Adriatic Sea to the west, to the Black Sea to the east, who accepted the common demonym "Bulgarians".